SUPPLY CHAIN SOCIAL AND ENVIRONMENTAL RESPONSIBILITY

 - Conflict Minerals Reporting Template (CMRT): The CMRT is a widely-used standard form developed by the Conflict-Free Sourcing Initiative (CFSI) to collect due diligence information through the supply chain, including the names of smelters and refiners of tantalum, tin, tungsten and gold (3TG).
 EMC collects CMRTs from Tier 1 and Tier 2+ direct material suppliers whose products contain 3TG.

 Reporting associated with these EICC tools is conducted through EICC-ON, the EICC’s online platform for easily and confidentially sharing data between suppliers and customers.

 We complement these industry-standard tools with internally-developed assessments and requirements, including the following:

-- Public Sustainability Reporting: EMC’s strategic direct materials suppliers are required to publish a sustainability report using the GRI guidelines.
-As of the end of 2014, 80 percent of our top 80 percent of suppliers by spend published public sustainability reports, all but one of which followed the GRI guidelines.
-See "Engaging to Improve" for more on this topic.
+- Public Sustainability Reporting: EMC’s strategic direct materials suppliers are required to publish a sustainability report using a recognized framework such as the GRI guidelines.
+As of the end of 2015, 80 percent of our top 80 percent of suppliers by total direct materials spend published public sustainability reports, all of which followed the GRI guidelines.
+See the Engaging to Improve section below for more on this topic.